nixworks/public/news/2007/05/5/README.md

 A horrifying video showing a 17-year-old Kurdish girl being stoned to death for having a relationship with a Sunni Muslim boy has made its way onto the Web, drawing outrage and condemnation from international human rights groups.

 ### [ More than 20 countries including the People's Republic of China, the United States, France, Japan, Chile and South Korea agree to work together to end bottom sea trawling. ](/news/2007/05/5/more-than-20-countries-including-the-people-s-republic-of-china-the-united-states-france-japan-chile-and-south-korea-agree-to-work-toge.md)
-_Context: Chile, France, Japan, People's Republic of China, South Korea, United States, trawling_
+_Context: Chile, Chinese, France, Japan, South Korea, U.S., trawling_

 ### [ Kenya Airways states that it has lost contact with Kenya Airways Flight 507, a Boeing 737-800 with 115 passengers and crew aboard flying between Douala, Cameroon and Nairobi.
 Kenyan state radio later claims that it crashed in southern Cameroon near the town of Niete. ](/news/2007/05/5/kenya-airways-states-that-it-has-lost-contact-with-kenya-airways-flight-507-a-boeing-737-800-with-115-passengers-and-crew-aboard-flying-be.md)
 _Context: Boeing 737-800, Cameroon, Douala, Flight 507, Kenya, Kenya Airways, Nairobi, Niete_